cpsubrian/hipley/README.md

 The `src/` directory is where hipley will create the build from.
 It'll be looking for a few specific things:

 - A `js/` subdirectory with an `app.js` entry point for the webpack build.
-- A `styles/` subdirectory with an `app.less` entry point for the less build.
+- A `less/` subdirectory with an `app.less` entry point for the less build.
-- A `public/` subdirector, the entire contents of which will be copied into your `build/` directory.
-This is where your index.html, images, favicon, etc. should go.

 ## CLI